sindresorhus/alpha-sort/readme.md

 > Alphabetically sort an array of strings

 With correct sorting of unicode characters.
+Supports [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) with an option.

 ## Install